codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 And the sequence returned is `x, (f x), (f (f x)), (f (f (f x)))` and so on.

-Because is an infinite sequence we are taking the first twenty memebers of the sequence.
+Because this produces an infinite sequence, we are explicitly taking the first twenty memebers of the sequence.

 <pre class="klipse"><code class="eval-clojure"  data-loop-msec="2000">
 (take 20 (iterate inc 0))